 Specific Jobs in AI

-- Machine learning engineer
+Machine learning engineers must:

 When asked about the future of AI, Van Loon replied that the pace of development makes it hard to forecast the future.
-With the innovation we will see in the coming years, we can’t even imagine what will develop, but we do know we already have a shortage of trained AI and machine learning professionals, and that gap will only grow until we get people trained and placed in the millions of AI jobs.
+With the innovation we will see in the coming years, we can’t even imagine what will develop, but we do know we already have a shortage of trained AI and machine learning professionals.
+That gap will only grow until we get people trained and placed in the millions of AI jobs.
 If you want to be one of those professionals, get certified, because the sooner you get your training started, the sooner you will be working in this exciting and rapidly changing field.